Low-interest personal loans

 Personal loan interest rates can vary widely, so it’s worth doing your research before you start talking to a specific lender.
 Find out which banks offer low-interest personal loans and see if they fit your personal financial needs.

 Looking for a low-interest personal loan can be a good strategy, but don’t forget to check the fees and charges.
-For example, a low-interest personal loan with a high application fee may ultimately turn out to be more expensive than a higher-interest personal loan with lower ongoing costs.
+For example, a low-interest personal loan with a high establishment fee or application fee may ultimately turn out to be more expensive than a higher-interest personal loan with lower ongoing costs.

 To get a better idea of the total cost of a low rate personal loan, it’s worth looking at its comparison rate.